BIOGRAPHY

 Born in Ottawa, Canada, George is of Taiwanese descent.
 He received his theatre training at the University of Guelph, during which time he also performed stand-up comedy in Toronto.

-He has appeared in productions of Othello and Twelfth Night at the Stratford Festival.
-Notably, he created the role of Zhu Xu in the world premiere of Salesman in China, which was performed at both the Stratford Festival and the National Arts Centre, earning critical praise for his performance.
+At the Stratford Festival, he has performed in productions of Othello and Twelfth Night, and recently returned to the stage to originate the role of Zhu Xu in the world premiere of Salesman in China, presented at Stratford and the National Arts Centre.

-George has also played leading and supporting roles in film and television, including Mr. Toyama in Disney’s Eloise at the Plaza, and Mr. Wu in American Girl's McKenna Shoots for the Stars.
+George has also played leading and supporting roles in film and television, including Mr. Toyama in Disney’s Eloise at the Plaza, Mr. Wu in American Girl's McKenna Shoots for the Stars, and Dr. Lin in The Unrestricted War.